-Today the Bloomington Chorale has more than fifty members and performs such major works as Bach’s B Minor Mass, Haydn’s Creation and Brahms’ German Requiem, along with a wide array of Baroque, contemporary, Broadway and popular repertoire.
+Today the Bloomington Chorale has more than sixty members and performs such major works as Bach’s B Minor Mass, Haydn’s Creation and Brahms’ German Requiem, along with a wide array of Baroque, contemporary, Broadway and popular repertoire.

 Bloomington Chorale concerts are always accessible to the entire community, through low cost ticket prices, ADA compliant venues and varied repertoire that appeals to a broad spectrum of tastes.